List of cricketers who have taken five-wicket hauls on Test debut: New Zealand

-As of 2018, nine New Zealand cricketers have taken five-wicket hauls at their debuts in Test cricket.
-The fifers have come against five different opponents: three times against England, twice against Pakistan and once against India, South Africa, Sri Lanka and Zimbabwe each.
+As of 2025, 11 New Zealand cricketers have taken five-wicket hauls at their debuts in Test cricket.
+The fifers have come against six different opponents: three times against England, twice each against Pakistan, South Africa, and Zimbabwe, and once each against India and Sri Lanka.
 Fen Cresswell was the first New Zealander to take a fifer on Test debut, against England in 1949 at the Oval.
 Cresswell, Alex Moir and Colin de Grandhomme are the only three New Zealand players to take six wickets on Test debut.
-Ajaz Patel is the latest cricketer to achieve this feat for New Zealand; he took five wickets for 59 runs against Pakistan at the Sheikh Zayed Cricket Stadium in Abu Dhabi, in November 2018.
+Zak Foulkes is the latest cricketer to achieve this feat for New Zealand; he took five wickets for 35 runs against Zimbabwe at the Queens Sports Club in Bulawayo, in August 2025.

 Pakistan

-As of 2021, twelve Pakistani Test cricketers have taken five-wicket haul on debut against seven different opponents: three times against New Zealand and Australia, twice against South Africa, and once against Bangladesh, England, India, and Zimbabwe each.
+As of 2025, fifteen Pakistani Test cricketers have taken five-wicket haul on debut against seven different opponents: four times against Australia, three times against New Zealand and South Africa, twice against England, and once against Bangladesh, India, and Zimbabwe each.
 Arif Butt was the first Pakistani player to take a five-wicket haul on his Test debut; he took six wickets for 89 runs against Australia in 1964.
 Mohammad Zahid took seven wickets for 66 runs against New Zealand in 1996, the best bowling figures by a Pakistan bowler on debut.
-Seven wickets in a Test inning have been taken by two Pakistani bowler while another two bowlers have picked up six wickets.
-Most recently, the feat was achieved by Abrar Ahmed, against England at the Multan Cricket Stadium in 2022; he took seven wickets for 114 runs.
+Seven wickets in a Test inning have been taken by three Pakistani bowlers while another five bowlers have picked up six wickets.
+Most recently, the feat was achieved by Asif Afridi, against South Africa at the Rawalpindi Cricket Stadium in 2025; he took 6 wickets for 79 runs.

 South Africa

-As of 2020, twenty-four South African cricketers have taken five-wicket hauls at their debut in Test cricket; 17 of these fifers came before South Africa was banned from playing due to the apartheid policy.
-The fifers have come against six different opponents: most frequently—15 times—against England, three times against New Zealand, twice against Australia, and once against India, Pakistan and Sri Lanka each.
+As of 2024, twenty-five South African cricketers have taken five-wicket hauls at their debut in Test cricket; 17 of these fifers came before South Africa was banned from playing due to the apartheid policy.
+The fifers have come against six different opponents: most frequently—15 times—against England, four times against New Zealand, twice against Australia, and once against India, Pakistan and Sri Lanka each.
 The first South African to take a fifer on Test debut was Albert Rose-Innes, against England in 1889.
 Lance Klusener was the first bowler to take a debut fifer after the country started playing competitive cricket in 1991.
 Klusener's eight wickets for 64 runs against India are the best bowling analysis by a South African bowler on Test debut.
 He is the only South African to take eight Test wickets in an innings on debut.
 Seven and six wickets in a Test innings have been taken by four and five South African debutantes respectively.
-Beuran Hendricks is the latest cricketer to achieve this feat; he took five wickets for 64 runs against England in January 2020.
+Neil Brand is the latest cricketer to achieve this feat; he took 6/119 against New Zealand in February 2024.